 Kraft, Feeding America

-Each Kraft Foods Mobile Pantry truck stops at neighborhood food pantries, churches, or school parking lots an average of 120 times a year.
-Families and individuals are invited to select food as they would at a farmers’ market—produce like fresh lettuce, apples, green beans, and other meal-time staples such as Kraft macaroni and cheese, and Oscar Mayer meats.
+Stops will be made at neighborhood food pantries, churches, or school parking lots an average of three times a week.
+Families and individuals are invited to select food as they would at a farmers’ market: produce like fresh lettuce, apples, green beans, and other meal-time staples such as Kraft macaroni and cheese, and Oscar Mayer meats.

 © 2013 Penton Media Inc.